vicentinileonardo/old_website/projects.md

 + I was responsible for the implementation of the **embedding** and **detection** algorithm along with another team member. <br>
 + I **proposed** and **set up** simple but effective cloud services for the attack phase. <br>
 + Given my previous experience with Python and its main libraries, I took the lead for the **supervision** of the project and the **coordination** of the team.
-+ Since our backgrounds were pretty different, we tried to **leverage** the most of each other's skills and knowledge, from telecommunications to software engineering.
++ Since our backgrounds were pretty different, we tried to **leverage** the most of each other's skills and knowledge, from telecommunications to software engineering and cybersecurity. <br>

 ### Tech stack
 ![Python](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue)